-Which is the best 4k hdr TV for gaming?
+Which is the best 4k hdr gaming TV for ps4 pro and xbox one x?
 It’s been asked over 9000 times!! yes. every year new tv’s get released

 Most are purely marketing garbage and doesn’t have that gaming aura around them.
 And don’t you think It’s really helpful if they come with the label ‘Tv is compatible with ps4 pro’ or ‘x1x’?